nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Model`,
 * stores a `UserPref` object that represents the user's preferences.
-* stores the Address Book data.
+* stores the Daily Planner data.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.